-For accountants, flux analysis is a powerful tool that analyzes fluctuations in account balances over time.
+A flux analysis is a powerful tool that analyzes fluctuations in account balances over time.
 A flux analysis assists with forecasting, budgeting, and maintaining corporate integrity.
-Consistent monitoring of change provides decision-driving insight, especially as flux data doesn’t just function as a predictive force.
+Consistent analysis of change provides decision-driving insight, especially as flux data doesn’t just function as a predictive force.
 It can also fulfill a prescriptive role, the real game changer in a 24/7 global marketplace.

 The ability to identify and analyze financial changes from period to period, account to account, is also one of the most effective ways to manage and mitigate risks.
 Flux analysis functions as an early warning system—the canary in the coal mine—for potential losses, the integrity of reporting, and even fraud.

 Why Flux Sucks

 If identifying and analyzing these changes is so critical, why does flux analysis have such a bad reputation?

 Because while the concept is simple, the execution of it is anything but.
 For many accounting organizations, even the most straightforward flux analysis is still a time-intensive, brain-draining, data-wrangling process that deters all but the most dedicated (and caffeinated).

 When it comes to variance analysis—or any accounting process—manually entering data into hundreds of linked spreadsheets takes too much time and leaves balance sheets vulnerable to human error.
 Spreadsheets are 20th-century technology, not suited for keeping up with the demands of complex, modern, data-generating organizations.